jasonmit/hipchat-bot/README.md

   * Rename `conf/hipbot_sample.json` to `conf/hipbot.json`
   * Open `conf/hipbot.json` and insert your hipchat API (v2) key
   * `npm install`; `npm start`
   * Sit back and wait.
-Whenever emberjs.com updates their blog or version your hipchat channel will be alerted
+Whenever emberjs.com updates their blog or releases a new stable build, your hipchat channel will be alerted

 ## TODO